tuist/tuist/projects/docs/docs/commands/cache.md

 tuist cache warm TargetA TargetB
 ```

-The cached artifacts are stored in Tuist cache at `~/.tuist/Cache/BuildCache/<target-hash>`.
+The cached artifacts are stored in the Tuist cache at `~/.tuist/Cache/BuildCache/<target-hash>`.
-If a target is already present in cache, it will not be built again by the command.
+If a target is already present in the cache, it will not be built again by the command.

 ### Arguments